Sprinterzzj/silda/README.md

 ## Getting the data

 We provide a bash script `download.sh` to download all the available data for SILDa.
 To execute, simply open a terminal and type `sh download.sh`.
+Please note that the download will take some time due to the amount of data (approx. 60GB).

 ## Local Patches
+For the *local patches task*, we provide a set of `557166` interest points, each consisting 7 patches.
+This leads to a total of `3900162` individual patches.
+Note that the patches are saved in their full color format, to enable experiments with colour descriptors.
+Descriptors extracted from RGB patches have not been extensively explored in the deep learning literature, possibly due to the fact that no large scale colour patches dataset is widely available.

+To submit your method to the local patches task, please check the [silda-patches notebook](silda-patches.ipynb) where all the required steps are described in detail.

 ## CVPR 2019 Workshops